This tea has a very pleasant vegetal taste. Low astringency and a sweet taste. The leaves unfurl into large whole

 Our "Monkey Picked" Tieguanyin was grown in the AnXi Region in southern Fujian Province, a region with a rich history of cultivating award-winning, world-class Tieguanyins.
 The region's terroir or "soils" - the farms' altitude, proximity of the sea, shape of the rolling foothills and terraced mountains, the ample rains and mists of the coastal area, all work together to create an optimum situation for cultivating lush, rich flavors.
 It is now more than 17 years that we have been annually procuring teas from this farm and factory.
 Our lot was harvested in late April 2023.

-Lot Facts.
+Lot Notes.
 As we taste and evaluate lots, first we look for a bright, fresh leaf appearance.
 As well, we look for a uniformity in the size of the leaves.
 With this, one should find a characteristic light, aromatic note in the freshly harvested leaves.
-Preserved and accentuated in processing the leaves, this signature "airy" taste or flavor note will determine our annual selection.
 After steeping 3-4 times, the leaves have unfurled and present a deeper, more nuanced, sweet and floral flavor.
-Throughout the arduous processing of these large, beautifully serrated leaves, we found the tea maker has preserved the precious, natural aroma of this varietal.
-Lot #18.

 Tea Facts.
-Tieguanyin's such as this are harvested later in the season than green teas, usually late April into May.
+Tieguanyin's are harvested later in the season than green teas, usually late April into May.
 This Tieguanyin classes as a rolled oolong.
-Processing the leaf entails anywhere from 8-16 steps in withering, abraiding the leaves, resting them, firing, rolling and final firing.
+Processing the leaf entails anywhere from 8-16 steps in withering, abraiding the leaves, resting them, firing, rolling and firing.
 Each of the steps are carefully excuted to bring forth the natural flavors and aromas of these large leaves.
 Studies have shown that oolongs can be helpful to memory and enhance one's concentration.

 Tasting Notes.
 As the rolled leaves steep, they slowly unfurl and release a lush, light-green-yellow liquor often described as buttery.
 Notes are softly sweet and floral, think orchids, with a mouth feel that will linger and delight in its complexity.
 Long after tasting, you will note the taste of this tea has lingered to be enjoyed yet again.